Automations

 Actions

-- Send email — Write and send an email with its own subject line and content
+- Send email — Compose an email or use an existing draft post.
+Each action has its own subject line and content.

 Managing automations

-Start simple — a 3-email welcome sequence.
-Add complexity later.
+Start simple — a 3-email welcome sequence is plenty for most newsletters.
+Add complexity only when there's a clear reason.

 Built with Documentation.AI